psse-cpu/se2123-orientation-slides/description.md

 ### Which FP language?
 (2/3)

-* But why JS, I <span style="color: red">♥</span> Dart so much - less errors!
+* But why JS?
+I <span style="color: red">♥</span> Dart so much - less errors!
   - only lecture demos will be in JS
   - nobody is forced to use JS in any activities
   - but make sure your language has autocurrying, which Dart can't do, even with a lib
-  - will use ReasonML when Part 1 is about to end, better type-safety than Dart! (no `dynamic` type)
+  - we'll use ReasonML when Part 1 is about to end, better type-safety than Dart! (no `dynamic` type)
 * SE-2125 (Web Application Development) in the second subterm will be in JS
   - the browser can only understand JS
   - less languages to learn